crusher-dev/docsv2/docs/integrations/with-vercel.md

 ---
 title: Integration Crusher tests with Vercel
-sidebar_label: With Vercel
+sidebar_label: With Vercel/Netlify
 ---

 Crusher can integrate seamlessly with preview environments like Vercel.
+This tutorial is also valid for similar services like Netlify.

 A new test build is created whenever new build is deployed on Vercel.

 This make sure your latest build is fully available without issue and bugs.